kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ##### e2e tests

--   Create a pod with a container that has a `restartPolicyRule` with the `RestartPod` action.
+-   Create a pod with a container that has a `restartPolicyRule` with the `RestartAllContainers` action.
 Verify that when the container (init, regular, or sidecar) exits with the specified code, the entire pod is restarted in-place (same UID, IP).
 -   Verify that init containers are re-executed after a pod restart is triggered.
 -   Verify that all regular and sidecar containers are restarted.
 -   Verify that the `PodRestartInPlace` condition is added to the pod status during the restart and removed after it completes.

 List of other restart sequences that need to be tested:

--   1st or 2nd init container fails and trigger RestartPod, all containers should be restarted.
+-   1st or 2nd init container fails and trigger RestartAllContainers, all containers should be restarted.
--   Init container failing after RestartPod, restartPolicy=Never, the pod should be failed.
+-   Init container failing after RestartAllContainers, restartPolicy=Never, the pod should be failed.
--   Init container failing after RestartPod, restartPolicy=Always, then init container eventually succeeds, the pod should be started.
+-   Init container failing after RestartAllContainers, restartPolicy=Always, then init container eventually succeeds, the pod should be started.
--   Sidecar failing before the regular container started and triggers RestartPod, all containers should be restarted.
+-   Sidecar failing before the regular container started and triggers RestartAllContainers, all containers should be restarted.

 ### Graduation Criteria

 #### Alpha

--   Feature implemented behind a `RestartPodOnContainerExits` feature gate.
+-   Feature implemented behind a `RestartAllContainersOnContainerExits` feature gate.
--   The `RestartPod` action is added to the API.
+-   The `RestartAllContainers` action is added to the API.
 -   Kubelet implementation of the in-place pod restart logic is complete.
 -   Initial e2e tests are completed and enabled to verify the core functionality.
 -   Documentation is added.